 of critical sociologists.
 On Habermas see the

 Abbie (1936-1989), after graduating from Brandeis University

-(where he studied with Herbert) in 1959, Hoffman
+(where he studied Political Science with Herbert) in 1959 (B.A. in Psychology), Hoffman

-received an MA from Berkeley.
+received an MA in Psychology from UC Berkeley.
 In 1966 he was a member of the Student Nonviolent

 Coordinating Committee, in 1967 a co-founder of the Youth

-International Party (Yippie), and was one of the "Chicago Seven"
+International Party (Yippies), and was one of the "Chicago Seven"

 arrested at the 1968 Democratic National Convention.
 He is best known for

 his creative protests, for example in 1967 at the New York Stock and the